-During the 2022 financial year, the committee met three times, although meetings are scheduled quarterly in line with the Group's financial reporting cycle.
-The committee is however satisfied that it has fulfilled its responsibilities in accordance with its terms of reference for the reporting period, including considerations of the impact of Covid-19 on the operational and financial risks.
+During the 2023 financial year, the committee met twice, although meetings are scheduled quarterly in line with the Group's financial reporting cycle.
+The committee is however satisfied that it has fulfilled its responsibilities in accordance with its terms of reference for the reporting period.